apache/trafficcontrol/docs/source/api/deliveryservices_xmlid_servers.rst

 	| xml_id | The 'xml_id' of the :term:`Delivery Service` whose server assignments are being edited |
 	+--------+----------------------------------------------------------------------------------------+

-:serverNames: An array of hostname of :term:`cache server`\ s to assign to this :term:`Delivery Service`
+:serverNames: An array of hostname of :term:`cache servers` to assign to this :term:`Delivery Service`

 .. code-block:: http
 	:caption: Request Example